Back to Blogs

 • Prorate deductions over all 27 pay periods: This results in slightly smaller deductions per paycheck.

-• Skip deductions during the extra paycheck: This approach increases the net pay for that period but requires careful communication with employees to avoid confusion.
+• Adjust or pause certain deductions during the additional pay period: This approach increases the net pay for that period but requires careful communication with employees to avoid confusion.

 You should ensure that deductions are adjusted appropriately to maintain compliance and avoid exceeding the annual limits for benefits, such as 401(k) contributions.